AckerlyXu/heima/articles/powershell-install-configure.md

 Installing Azure PowerShell 1.0 and greater from WebPI is the same as it was for 0.9.x.
 Download [Azure PowerShell](http://aka.ms/webpi-azps) and start the install.
 If you have Azure PowerShell 0.9.x installed, version 0.9.x will be uninstalled as part of the upgrade.
 If you installed Azure PowerShell modules from PowerShell Gallery, the installer automatically removes the modules before installation to ensure a consistent Azure PowerShell environment.

+> [!NOTE]
-> [AZURE.NOTE] If you have previously installed Azure modules from the PowerShell Gallery, the installer will automatically remove them.
+> If you have previously installed Azure modules from the PowerShell Gallery, the installer will automatically remove them.
 This prevents confusion about which module versions you have installed and where they are located.
 PowerShell Gallery modules will normally install in **%ProgramFiles%\WindowsPowerShell\Modules**.
 In contrast, the WebPI installer will install the Azure modules in **%ProgramFiles(x86)%\Microsoft SDKs\Azure\PowerShell\**.
 If an error occurs during install, you can manually remove the Azure* folders in your **%ProgramFiles%\WindowsPowerShell\Modules** folder, and try the installation again.

 Once the installation completes, your ```$env:PSModulePath``` setting should include the directories containing the Azure PowerShell cmdlets.

+> [!NOTE]
-> [AZURE.NOTE] There is a known issue with PowerShell **$env:PSModulePath** that can occur when installing from WebPI.
+> There is a known issue with PowerShell **$env:PSModulePath** that can occur when installing from WebPI.
 If your computer requires a restart due to system updates or other installations, it may cause updates **$env:PSModulePath** to not include the path where Azure PowerShell is installed.
 If this occurs, you may see a 'cmdlet not recognized' message when attempting to use Azure PowerShell cmdlets after the installation or upgrade.
 If this occurs, restarting the machine should fix the problem.

 If you receive a message like the following when attempting to load or execute cmdlets: